Colleges by Location

 Overall, the University of Miami offers students an exceptional education in a beautiful location, with a strong emphasis on research, community engagement, and global opportunities.
 It is a place where students can thrive academically, socially, and professionally, making it a highly sought-after institution for those seeking a well-rounded and enriching college experience.

 University of Miami is a private university located in Coral Gables, FL and set in a suburban environment.
-This educational institution operates on a semester-based calendar.
+This school follows a semester-based calendar.
 It has an acceptance rate of 18%.
 The freshman retention rate at University of Miami is 94% and the six-year graduation rate is 82%.

 For freshmen, the application deadline for this school is January 6.
 For transfer students, the application deadline is June 1.